logicalclocks/hops-docs/docs/configuration/hopstls.rst

 First we will go through the properties in ``$HADOOP_HOME/etc/hadoop/ssl-server.xml`` configuration file.
 This file contains information regarding the cryptographic material needed by the entities which run an RPC server.
-The properties are the same as in Apache Hadoop, a brief description can be found `here`_.
+The properties are superset of Apache Hadoop, a brief description can be found `here`_.

 .. _here: https://hadoop.apache.org/docs/stable/hadoop-mapreduce-client/hadoop-mapreduce-client-core/EncryptedShuffle.html#ssl-server.xml_Shuffle_server_Configuration: